-In the UK a limited company must be registered with the Companies House - this provides a unique registration number for the company, lists the company in the public registry and means the company must henceforth be subject to regulations in the Companies Act.
+A limited company must be registered with the Companies House - This provides a unique registration number for the company and lists the company in the public registry and means that the company must henceforth be subject to regulations in the Companies Act.

 We answer some of the most frequently asked questions:

 What is the difference between a limited company and a sole trader?